Pare people: Coastal caravan trade period (c.1860s-1880s)

 In order to be close to the caravan route, Kengia, the ambitious Wambaga ruler, relocated his capital to the eastern side of the plateau.
 A slave market was set up close to his court, and slaves from all over North Pare were brought to trade there.
 Kengia's power appeared to be overwhelming for a while, both in Usangi and in the southern Ugweno districts.

 But soon, a few traders also made their way to the Wasangi chiefdom's court.
-Battles and raids The Wambaga and Wasangi waged constant wars and raids until colonial rule took hold.
+Battles and raids, the Wambaga and Wasangi waged constant wars and raids until colonial rule took hold.
 The trade rivalry caused the royal clan, which had been united for many generations, to break apart, which had an effect on most of the Ugweno people.
-In the south, Kisangara and Sofe were the first two districts to break away. reated close to Usangi, and following the passing of the final powerful monarch known as Ghendewa, the northern region was ultimately split into two sections.
+In the south, Kisangara and Sofe were the first two districts to break away.
+Created close to Usangi, and following the passing of the final powerful monarch known as Ghendewa, the northern region was ultimately split into two sections.

 Periodically, Pare kings dispatched delegates to gather tribute from the marketplaces in a manner akin to that of the mountains.
 Only in the far north of Ugweno (North Pare) was direct trade contact established with mountain people.
 Given that it was the area of Ugweno (Ngofi) that bordered Kilimanjaro and had forests that offered elephant hunting opportunities comparable to those on Kilimanjaro, this was by no means an accident.

 Therefore, it made sense for Kilimanjaro's coastal traders to expand their operations to Ugweno.
 Von der Decken met Msuskuma in 1862; he was a trader from Wanga, a coastal town, and he was in charge of an expedition with "two wives and thirty well-dressed and well-equipped men."
 The Baron was to discover that Muskuma's mother was then living in the northern Ugweno region of Ngof, where he had a longstanding connection.
 The Muskuma only bought ivory that had been collected by the Ugweno people, but he considered himself to be an elephant hunter.
 It is interesting to note that some Ugweno were taking advantage of this opportunity and searching as far south as Mbaga in South Pare for ivory by the time von der Decken passed through the area.